Affinage

 Year Finding Method Journal Conf PMIDs

-2007 The FCHo2 F-BAR domain forms an intrinsically curved all-helical antiparallel dimer (Kd ~2.5 µM), binds liposomes via its concave face, and deforms them into tubules up to 130 nm in diameter; mutation of a phenylalanine on the N-terminal helix partially attenuated narrow tubule formation and conferred curvature sensitivity, establishing the structural basis for membrane curvature generation.
-Crystal structure, pulse EPR (DEER), liposome tubulation assay, site-directed mutagenesis Structure High 17540576
+2007 The FCHo2 F-BAR domain forms an intrinsically curved all-helical antiparallel dimer (Kd ~2.5 µM), binds liposomes via its concave face, and deforms them into tubules of up to 130 nm diameter.
+Mutation of a phenylalanine on the N-terminal helix (which changes conformation upon membrane binding) partially attenuated narrow tubule formation and conferred curvature sensitivity.
+Crystal structure, pulse EPR spectroscopy, liposome tubulation assay, site-directed mutagenesis Structure High 17540576

-2011 FCHO2's EFC/F-BAR domain binds phosphatidylserine and phosphoinositides and deforms plasma membrane and liposomes into narrow tubes; FCHO2 localizes to clathrin-coated pits, binds the endocytic adaptor Eps15, and its knockdown reduces transferrin endocytosis, establishing its role in clathrin-mediated endocytosis.
-Lipid-binding assay, liposome tubulation, co-immunoprecipitation, siRNA knockdown with transferrin uptake assay, fluorescence microscopy Genes to Cells High 21762413
+2011 The FCHO2 EFC/F-BAR domain binds phosphatidylserine and phosphoinositides and deforms plasma membranes and liposomes into narrow tubes.
+FCHO2 localizes to clathrin-coated pits, binds the endocytic adaptor Eps15, and its knockdown reduces transferrin endocytosis.
+FCHO2 is also subject to monoubiquitination and forms oligomers.
+Lipid-binding assay, membrane tubulation assay, immunofluorescence/colocalization, co-immunoprecipitation (FCHO2–Eps15), siRNA knockdown with transferrin uptake readout, gel filtration Genes to Cells Medium 21762413

-2022 FCHo2 self-assembles on PI(4,5)P2-enriched membrane domains into ring-like protein patches; its membrane binding promotes PI(4,5)P2 clustering at the boundary of cargo receptors, which in turn enhances clathrin assembly, providing a mechanistic framework for FCHo2-driven CME initiation.
-In vitro reconstitution on supported lipid bilayers, cellular imaging, minimal reconstituted and cellular systems combined eLife High 35044298
+2022 FCHo2 self-assembles into ring-like patches on PI(4,5)P2-enriched membrane domains.
+PI(4,5)P2 domains assist FCHo2 docking at specific membrane regions, and FCHo2 binding to cellular membranes promotes PI(4,5)P2 clustering at the boundary of cargo receptors, which in turn enhances clathrin assembly.
+In vitro reconstitution on supported lipid bilayers, live-cell imaging, minimal reconstituted system combining PI(4,5)P2 domains with FCHo2 eLife High 35044298

 Source papers